 As you progress in Judo you gain coordination, and learning the moves then becomes easier.

-How old do I have to be to do Judo?
+How old my child has to be to do Judo?

 As far as an upper age limit – there isn’t one.
 There are many people who begin to do Judo at a late age.